Amazon RDS: Architecting Managed Relational Databases on AWS

-RDS essentials, storage types, backups, Multi-AZ, Read Replicas, and best practices
+RDS storage types, automated backups, Multi-AZ, Read Replicas, CLI operations, and cost optimization

 Key Concepts